flo-bit/atmo-garden/README.md

 pnpm dev
 ```

-Dev mode uses a loopback OAuth client — no keys or Cloudflare setup needed.
+Dev mode uses a loopback oauth client — no keys or cloudflare setup needed.
 Open the URL shown in the terminal and log in with any Bluesky handle.
-(The port is randomized per project — see `src/lib/atproto/port.ts`.)
+(The port is randomized per project in case you're running multiple projects at one — set `src/lib/atproto/port.ts`.)

 See [GETTING_STARTED.md](GETTING_STARTED.md) for production deployment, tunnel setup, and configuration.

-## Adding to an existing project
+## Adding the oauth part to an existing project

 **With an AI agent** — paste this into Claude Code (or similar) in your existing repo: